 These hand-curated collections are a buffet of space-themed, educational and interesting activities that your family can use to spend time together when and where it works for you.
-New collections will be released weekly over the summer of 2020.
+New collections were released for 8 weeks over the summer of 2020.

 Outdoor group activity